svgdotjs/svg.js/README.md

 rect.remove()
 ```

-To remove all elements in the svg document:
+To remove all elements from a parent element:

 ```javascript
 draw.clear()